Here are some simple answers to your most frequently asked questions.

 Learn more about Content Mapper and Take The Tour.

 Return to Top

 Why are you selling Content Mapper for about half of the list price of competing XML editors?

-We are trying to help the industry achieve wide-scale adoption of XML and we believe that the two primary roadblocks to enterprise adoption have been the cost of the products and the required technical staff.
-Both of these issues have been addressed in a way that will make large scale adoption of XML-based authoring simple and effective.
+We are trying to help the industry achieve wide-scale adoption of XML and we believe that the two primary roadblocks to enterprise adoption have been the cost of the products, ease of use, and the cost of required support from technical staff.
+These issues have been addressed in a way that will make large scale adoption of XML-based authoring simple and effective.
 XML is not rocket science.
 Content Mapper is very easy to learn and use, so our objective is “simply xml.”

 Learn more about Content Mapper's Pricing.

 Yes.
 If you are working with Content Mapper's personal repository on your local computer, then you can store and publish content offline.
 If you use Content Mapper to connect to a remote CMS or repository, then you can save existing documents from the repository to the .cmdoc format and open and edit them locally.
 You can also create a new document in .cmdoc format locally, and later open and save it to your remote CMS or repository when you are online.